 Barcelona Dades Obertes Challenge is a pilot project launched by Barcelona’s city council to promote, by means of a contest, the use of the open data published in the Open Data BCN website.

-This is a project-based learning initiative aimed at students from the city’s public schools who are in the 3rd and 4th grades of ESO.
+This is a project-based learning initiative aimed at students from the city’s schools who are preferably in the 3rd and 4th grades of ESO.
 Participation will take place under the supervision of the students' teaching staff.

 The contest includes teacher training and a final public presentation of the projects.

 This pilot aims to position Barcelona as a pioneering city in the introduction of open data knowledge in the field of education.

 - What’s the Challenge about?

 - Who can take part in the Challenge?